What is Islamic Finance? Halal Investing Explained

 📈 What is Halal Investing?

-Halal investing refers to putting your money into ventures that comply with Islamic Shariah law, meaning they are ethical, transparent, and free from forbidden (haram) elements like interest (riba), gambling (maysir), and excessive uncertainty (gharar).
+Halal investing involves directing your funds into ventures that fully comply with Islamic Shariah law.
+This means investments must be ethical, transparent, and free from prohibited elements such as interest (riba), gambling (maysir), and excessive uncertainty (gharar).

 Examples of Halal Investments: